Skip to footer content

 Check out IronOCR on NuGet for quick installation.
 With over 10 million downloads, it’s transforming PDF development with C#.
 You can also download the DLL or Windows installer.

 For advanced installation scenarios, consult the NuGet packages guide.
-If you're deploying to specific platforms, check out guides for Windows, Linux, macOS, or even Docker containers.
+If you are deploying to specific platforms, check out guides for Windows, Linux, macOS, or Docker containers.

 Flowchart showing OCR processing pipeline: GitHub OCR repository → IronOCR Project → OCR Processing → Extracted text output

-How Do I Create My First OCR Project on GitHub?
+How Do You Create Your First OCR Project on GitHub?

-Let's build a comprehensive OCR application suitable for GitHub sharing.
-In Visual Studio (or your preferred IDE), create a new console application with this project structure that follows best practices for OCR development:
+Building an OCR application suited for GitHub sharing requires a consistent structure that contributors can navigate immediately.
+In Visual Studio (or your preferred IDE), create a new console application that follows established conventions for OCR development.

 MyOcrProject/